faceyspacey/respond-framework-docs-old/README.md

 ## Predictable Linear Effects

-No longer leave side-effects up to random discovery in your component tree!  ["No surprises == better sleep"](https://twitter.com/faceyspacey/status/1107057805507227649).
+No longer leave side-effects up to random discovery in your component tree!

+> ["No surprises == better sleep"](https://twitter.com/faceyspacey/status/1107057805507227649) -Anton Korzunov (maintainer of React-Hot-Loader, react-imported-component)

 Instead orchestrate them linearly once per route.

-Trust us, the React team has you brainwashed--side-effects don't belong in your components, even with hooks :)
+Trust us, React is great--**why do you think** ***Respond*** **is built on top of it**--but that doesn't mean every approach the React team promotes is spot on.
+Side-effects don't belong in your components, even with hooks :)

+### Here's how we roll:

 ```js
 export default createModule({